vcntttt/rofi-todoist/README.md

 # rofi-todoist

-A streamlined CLI tool for managing Todoist tasks using Rofi on Linux systems, ideal for productivity enthusiasts and keyboard-centric users.
+A tool for managing Todoist tasks using Rofi on Linux systems, ideal for productivity enthusiasts and keyboard-centric users.

 ## Features